Anti-Masturbation: Society Invades Solitude

 - Have honest and open conversation about masturbation with people you trust.

-- Educate young people in your care about their rights and benefits of self-pleasure.
+- Educate young people in your care about their rights and the benefits of self-pleasure.

 - Invite sex-positive speakers and educators to your groups and organizations.